c2d7fa/zt/README.md

   title in the filename optional.
 - [zk.el](https://github.com/localauthor/zk) is another Emacs package with a very similar design philosophy to zt.
-It's also inspired by The Archive, is also designed for Zettelkasten and also values simplicity in its design. zk stores the titles of files in their filenames for the purpose of selecting files for linking with completion, so if you forget to update the filename, you won't be able to find the file you want to link to.
-However, links are by ID, so it's possible to rename files without needing to update existing links.
+It's also inspired by The Archive, is also designed for plain text Zettelkasten and also values simplicity in its design. zk stores the titles of files in their filenames for the purpose of selecting files for linking with completion, so if you forget to update the filename, you won't be able to easily find the file you want to link to.
+However, links are stored by ID, so it's possible to rename files without needing to update existing links.
 If you basically like zt but don't want to use it for some reason, this is what I recommend.
 - [Denote](https://protesilaos.com/emacs/denote) is another simple note-taking
   package for Emacs.
 It's not designed specifically for Zettelkasten but it can certainly be used for that purpose.
 Denote expects you to assign tags to your